polly-today/polly-dataprocessor-validation/README.md

 # Process inputs 1 and 3 with the built-in prompt
 python main.py -p default -i 1 3
 # Process all inputs with a custom (manual) prompt from prompt.txt
-python main.py -p manual
+python main.py -p manual -s 'Added product type rule for Aubergine: Aubergine is by default purple.'
 # Process inputs 5, 8, 10 with a custom prompt
-python main.py --prompt manual --inputs 5 8 10
+python main.py --prompt manual --inputs 5 8 10 -s 'Added product type rule for Aubergine: Aubergine is by default purple.'
 ```

 ## What happens inside the script
 **Argument parsing**

-If you run with no flags at all (i.e. python main.py and no -p or -i), the parser will detect that sys.argv has length 1 and will immediately print the help message (including a formatted list of all valid IDs) and exit.
+If you omit both -p/--prompt and -i/--inputs, the script will immediately print the full help text (including a formatted list of all valid IDs) and then exit.
+Because every “manual” run must document what you changed, the parser will fail with -p manual without -s.
+To avoid this, always supply -s 'your description' whenever you choose -p manual.

 **Loading and filtering inputs**